World War II: Mediterranean (1940–1941)

 In December 1940, British Empire forces began counter-offensives against Italian forces in Egypt and Italian East Africa.
 The offensives were successful; by early February 1941, Italy had lost control of eastern Libya, and large numbers of Italian troops had been taken prisoner.
 The Italian Navy also suffered significant defeats, with the Royal Navy putting three Italian battleships out of commission after a carrier attack at Taranto, and neutralising several more warships at the Battle of Cape Matapan.

-Italian defeats prompted Germany to deploy an expeditionary force to North Africa; at the end of March 1941, Rommel's Afrika Korps launched an offensive which drove back Commonwealth forces.
+Italian defeats prompted Germany to deploy an expeditionary force to North Africa; at the end of March 1941, Erwin Rommel's Afrika Korps launched an offensive which drove back Commonwealth forces.
 In less than a month, Axis forces advanced to western Egypt and besieged the port of Tobruk.
+In November Commonwealth forces launched a counter-offensive in North Africa and reclaimed all the gains the Germans and Italians had made.

 By late March 1941, Bulgaria and Yugoslavia signed the Tripartite Pact; however, the Yugoslav government was overthrown two days later by pro-British nationalists.
-Germany and Italy responded with simultaneous invasions of both Yugoslavia and Greece, commencing on 6 April 1941; both nations were forced to surrender within the month.
+Germany and Italy responded with simultaneous invasions of both Yugoslavia and Greece, commencing on 6 April 1941 with a massive bombing of Belgrade; both nations were forced to surrender within the month.
 The airborne invasion of the Greek island of Crete at the end of May completed the German conquest of the Balkans.
-Partisan warfare subsequently broke out against the Axis occupation of Yugoslavia, which continued until the end of the war.
+Armed resistance soon emerged in Yugoslavia and Greece and continued until the end of the war.

 In the Middle East in May, Commonwealth forces quashed an uprising in Iraq which had been supported by German aircraft from bases within Vichy-controlled Syria.
-Between June and July, British-led forces invaded and occupied the French possessions of Syria and Lebanon, assisted by the Free French.
+Between June and July, British-led forces invaded the French possessions of Syria and Lebanon, assisted by the Free French.